 Large front windows allow for plenty of natural light, supplemented, however, by light fixtures of a very simple yet effective look.
 While the exposed bulbs by the door contribute to keeping the space uncrowded, white spherical light shades placed above the seating area balance out the rectangular elements of the interior.
 Red pendants above the counter emphasize the curved shape of the soffit and provide some of the colorful elements associated with the Kung Fu Tea brand.

 The counter and serving area is a beautiful focal point, a space bathed in light and enhanced by slightly reflective white wall tile and white counter.
-The inviting curved, enveloping lines are echoed by the shape of the soffit above.
-Even its wooden slats are mirrored by the ceiling structure, which creates a very pleasing, balanced visual combination.
+The inviting enveloping lines are echoed by the shape of the soffit above.
+Even its wooden slats are mirrored by the ceiling structure, which creates a very pleasing and balanced visual combination.

 With this new bubble tea restaurant design, we created a colorful, yet fresh and relaxing interior that appeals to both a hip generation of bubble tea consumers and tea lovers of all ages.